Verification of Illness

 Before You Pursue a Medical Withdrawal

-Because a medical withdrawal can affect so many aspects of your academic progress, you are encouraged to first consider other options that might enable you to stay in school, e.g., talk to your college or academic program advisor to explore academic adjustments such as a reduced course load, or taking incompletes, to prevent having to withdrawal from school.
+Because a medical withdrawal can affect so many aspects of your academic progress, you are encouraged to first consider other options that might enable you to stay in school, e.g., talk to your college or academic program advisor to explore academic adjustments such as a reduced course load, or taking incompletes, to prevent having to withdraw from school.

 - All students have the option of requesting a personal withdrawal from their College/program.
 Consult with your academic advisor about initiating a personal withdrawal while a medical withdrawal request is under review.
 This will lock in a refund date for non-financial aid students in the event a medical withdrawal is not supported.